Therise422/Health-bar-guide/README.md

 its an apllication that should come pre installed with your computer.

-then you add the image to souce image and call it bar.
+then you add the image to source image and call it bar.

 after youu will make a game objcet and call it Health manger